hujhax/austin-improv-wiki/User/Anthogna.md

 His first foray into Technical Improvising was with the 2016 run of [[Austin Secrets]] in March/April, where he worked on that show's interstitial scoring.
 Later, he created the "hosting" video sequences for the May/June 2016 run of [[Fiasco]], and was enlisted to create the opening video animation for [[How I Saved the World Over Summer Vacation]] during its May-June 2017 run.

+In late 2017, he used his knowledge of TV production as a technical advisor to [[Local on the Eights]] which is the first Hideout show to include a live simulated TV broadcast as part of each show.

 Outside of improv, Brent works remotely for an IT Outsourcing company as "the guy that makes pretty graphs that show how well we're doing our job."
 He also has a history of "minor fame and infamy" in the contemporary a cappella community.